zyh001/WindowsSpyBlocker/README.md

 All relative information about these IP addresses are listed in the CSV files `firewall-` in the [logs folder](logs).<br />
 To add / remove firewall rules or test IPs, read the instructions on the [Firewall Wiki page](../../wiki/Firewall).

-### NCSI (Network Connectivity Status Indicator)

-Windows check a Microsoft site for connectivity, using the Network Connectivity Status Indicator site.<br />
-NCSI performs a DNS lookup on `www.msftncsi.com` and sends a DNS lookup request for `dns.msftncsi.com`.<br />
-You can block this probe by adding the content of the `data/<type>/winX/extra.txt` hosts file.<br />

-But you will have a ["No Internet access" warning in your system tray](../../wiki/FAQ#no-internet-access-on-my-network-card).<br />
-To solve this problem you can use the alternative WindowsSpyBlocker NCSI.<br />
-For more information, read the instructions on the [NCSI Wiki page](../../wiki/NCSI).

 ### DNSCrypt

 [DNSCrypt](https://dnscrypt.org/) is a protocol for securing communications between a client and a DNS resolver.
 With this tool you can blacklist some domains with the plugin [libdcplugin_example_ldns_blocking](https://github.com/jedisct1/dnscrypt-proxy#plugins) and add domains with leading and trailing wildcards.<br />